 The TTFB (time to first byte) is the length of time a browser needs to wait for a response from the server after making a request, the time needed to prepare and send the requested data.
 A well-performing website has a TTFB at or below 0.50 seconds.

 What does it mean if your site has a poor TTFB?
 It means something on your website, a plugin or function, is taking too much time to process server-side.
+You’ll have to learn how to reduce your TTFB time.
 Identifying and addressing the culprit will have a positive impact on your website’s overall performance!

 How to test TTFB

-You can submit your website to https://www.webpagetest.org, which will then provide you with a performance overview of your site, including the TTFB.
+You can submit your website to WebPageTest, which will then provide you with a performance overview of your site, including the TTFB.